Reporting a tip-off

 If you have difficulty speaking or understanding English, contact us through the Translating and Interpreting Service (TIS) on 131 450 and ask for AFSA on 1300 364 785.

-If you know or suspect that anyone has misused the Personal Property Security Register (PPSR), please report it here.
+If you know or suspect that anyone has misused the Personal Property Security Register (PPSR), please report it to us.

 Who you can report